 Topics and features:

 This introductory chapter discusses some basic principles of biological modeling.
 Specifically, it presents some practical advice on how to approach modeling problems in biology.
 This chapter sets the scene for the rest of the book, and is particularly intended for the scientist who has little previous experience in modeling.

 This chapter introduces agent-based models (ABMs).
 These are computational semi-realistic models where every important part of the system is explicitly represented.
 ABMs can be very valuable in biological modeling because they can represent very complicated systems that cannot be represented using, for example, purely equation-based modeling approaches.
 This chapter explains the underlying ideas of ABMs, and highlights the characteristics that make systems amenable to ABM modeling.
 A large part comprises walk through illustrations of two models, namely, the spread of malaria in a spatially structured population and a model of the evolution of fimbriae.
 This last example also demonstrates how ABMs can be used to simulate evolution in a biologically realistic way.

 Chapter 3: ABMs using Repast and Java

-This chapter provides the reader with a practical introduction to agent-based modeling, via the Repast Simphony programming environment.
-Using examples of agent-based models from an earlier chapter, we look in detail at how to build models via either flowcharts or Java code.
-We illustrate some of the ways in which a toolkit such as Repast considerably simplifies the life of the modeler by providing extensive support for model visualization, charting of results, and multiple runs, for instance.
+This chapter provides the reader with a practical introduction to agent-based modeling via the Repast Simphony Agent Based Modeling toolkit.
+Using examples of agent-based models from an earlier chapter, we look in detail at how to build models using the Groovy programming language, which is based on Java.
+We illustrate some of the ways in which a toolkit such as Repast considerably simplifies the life of the modeler by providing extensive support for agent creation, model visualization, charting of results, and multiple runs.